GaloisInc/e2eviv/Protocol.md

 a ballot.
 Experimentation and consultation with user experience and universal accessibility experts can determine the correct duration.

+## Invalidating voting codes for cast ballots

+In addition to invalidating vote codes after a timeout, we also need a mechanism to invalidate them when they are used, and to either re-activate them or issue new codes when the ballot is spoiled.
+This is to prevent a voter from casting their ballot and then re-using their code in a moment of poll-worker inattention.

+In the protocol as-written, there is nothing external to the terminal that associates the five-digit voting code with the ballot casting ID that is visible on the ballot.
+If the terminal deactivates the code once the ballot is printed (e.g., through a broadcast message to the other terminals), then it will be impossible for the controller to re-activate it upon spoiling.
+If the code is *not* deactivated, then we risk double voting.

+One solution is for the terminal to retain the associate between voting codes and BCIDs until the corresponding ballot is cast.
+In this case, the ballot box and spoiling station would send a broadcast message containing the BCID of the cast or spoiled ballot.
+If the ballot is cast, then the terminal that was used must arrange for the code to be inactivated, either by communicating with the controller or by broadcasting the fact to the other terminals.
+If the ballot is spoiled, then the terminal must arrange to reactivate the code.

+An alternative solution is to print a new sign-in barcode on each ballot, equivalent to the one that was used to check in for the voting code.
+Then, spoiled ballots can be used in the same manner as the original stickers to receive new codes, which can then be voted with, while cast ballots will be physically unavailable.
+The check-in barcode contains only the precinct and ballot style, which can be reconstructed from the selections on the ballot anyway, so there's no new information provided.

+We have presently not implemented either solution in our demonstrator.
+Also, note that physical processes may be sufficient to prevent re-voting, but they will not be sufficient to prevent a voter who has told another voter his or her code from voting in the wrong precinct or with the wrong ballot style.

 ## Ballot IDs vs Ballot Casting IDs